We'd love to hear from you!

 Any flexibility on the person caps?

 Sorry, but large groups have just given us too much trouble.
-We realize that some groups are more respectful than others, but the usual methods for screening the troublesome ones just haven't worked well for us.
-For that reason, we cannot accommodate more than 5 people at Chateau Marmot; no more than 4 at Little Owl and Pine Marten; and no more than 2 adults + one small child at Chickaree and Pika.
+We realize that some groups are more respectful than others, but the most usual methods for screening the troublesome ones just haven't worked well for us.